You Were Meant for Me (film)

 You Were Meant for Me is a 1948 musical film directed by Lloyd Bacon and starring Dan Dailey and Jeanne Crain as a bandleader and his wife.
 It was released by 20th Century Fox.
 The film includes performances of "You Were Meant for Me", "I'll Get By (As Long As I Have You)", and "Ain't Misbehavin'".

 Marilyn Monroe may have worked on the film as an uncredited extra.

-Plot summary
+Plot

-Chuck Arnold (Dan Dailey) is a bandleader during the 1920s.
-He meets hometown girl Peggy Mayhew (Jeanne Crain), a flapper script girl, at one of the band's presentations, and the next day, they get married.
-Though she loves him, life on the road becomes increasingly difficult for her, and eventually, with the onset of the Great Depression, in 1929, she tires of it, and returns to her country home.
-Unable to find new bookings, he soon joins her, and brings with him Oscar Hoffman (Oscar Levant) his acerbic, cynical manager.
-The bandleader finds the pastoral life a crashing bore, and so, he heads for the big city to find fortune.
-This time, he succeeds, and happiness is the result.
+Set in the 1920s, Chuck Arnold is a charismatic bandleader who meets Peggy Mayhew, a spirited flapper and script girl, during one of the band's performances.
+The two quickly fall in love and marry the following day.
+Despite her affection for Chuck, Peggy finds life on the road increasingly challenging.
+When the Great Depression hits in 1929, she decides to leave the itinerant lifestyle behind and returns to her rural hometown.

+Unable to find new bookings, Chuck follows her and brings along his acerbic and cynical manager, Oscar Hoffman.
+Chuck finds the pastoral life a crashing bore, and so, he heads for the big city to find fortune.
+This time, he succeeds; both in his career and in personal fulfillment.